matthew-tfs/mjcb.io/content/blog/00061-backup-strategy.md

     * If I have only made changes to one or two repositories, I will just export the changed repositories and not bother with a full backup.
     * These files are stored with my **Documents** files and are backed up with those files.
 * Export my Office 365 mailboxes to PST files:
+    * I use Active Backup for Microsoft 365 with my Synology NAS, but I still want an offline backup of my email.
     * I don't bother doing this from the Office 365 Admin portal, I just use Outlook to export the mailboxes because it is faster, and the data is already downloaded.
     * As much as PST files are hated by systems administrators, they are the most convenient way to export entire mailboxes in a convenient manner and can be backed up in a matter of minutes.
     * These files are stored with my **Documents** files and are backed up with those files.